temporalio/documentation/docs-src/concepts/what-is-a-state-transition.md

 Some operations, such as [Activity Heartbeats](/concepts/what-is-an-activity-heartbeat), require only one State Transition.
 Most operations require multiple State Transitions.
-For example, a simple Workflow with two [Activity Tasks](/concepts/what-is-an-activity-task) (and no retries) might need as few as 11 State Transitions.
+For example, a simple Workflow with two [Activity Tasks](/concepts/what-is-an-activity-task) (and no retries) produces 11 State Transitions.